Links on Android Authority may earn us a commission. Learn more.

 Most complaints from reviewers boil down to a few shortcomings.
 The first is that sleep data is limited.
 When you review your stats in Kokoon’s app, you won’t find nearly as much detailed information as you would in the Fitbit app, for example.
 A big-picture look at your habits and sleep quality can’t necessarily be gained from this device.
 However, that might be fine if you are only looking for the basics and a general view of your sleep each night.

 The second complaint frequently mentioned is that there isn’t an extensive library of audio content available through the app.
 You will find a selection of ambient sounds and storyscapes, but not an endless supply.
-Luckily, you can now also listen to your own third-party content, so this isn’t as much of an issue as it sounds.
-Plug into your own personal wind-down tunes or Spotify library and the buds will fade out the sound as they detect you falling asleep.
+Luckily, you can now also listen to your own third-party content, alleviating the issue.
+Plug into your own personal wind-down tunes and the buds will fade the audio as they detect you falling asleep.
 Not only that, but the audio will automatically switch to your preference of white, brown, or pink noise.

 While Kokoon Nightbuds don’t offer any smartwatch or fitness tracking features, they’re still useful even after you wake up.
 Use your earbuds as a regular Bluetooth headset for watching TV, listening to music, or making phone calls.
 The buds don’t charge in their case like many popular brands, though, so don’t forget to plug in between uses.